knpuniversity/blog/spanish-translations.md

 accurate as possible.

 Since this is a process run by machines, it's likely that you'll notice "details" in our translations.
-So, that's why we also delivered a way where you can easily submit a fix by sending a pull request.
+So, that's why we hosted translations in public GitHub repositories and also delivered a way where you can easily submit a fix by sending a pull request.
 You only need to click on the "Edit on GitHub" button which is at the right top corner of the script area, edit the script (or caption) file and commit the changes.